Republic of the Sudan (1985–2019): Human rights

 Since 1983, a combination of civil war and famine has taken the lives of nearly two million people in Sudan.
 It is estimated that as many as 200,000 people had been taken into slavery during the Second Sudanese Civil War.

 Muslims who convert to Christianity can face the death penalty for apostasy; see Persecution of Christians in Sudan and the death sentence against Mariam Yahia Ibrahim Ishag (who actually was raised as Christian).
 According to a 2013 UNICEF report, 88% of women in Sudan had undergone female genital mutilation.
 Sudan's Personal Status law on marriage has been criticised for restricting women's rights and allowing child marriage.
 Evidence suggests that support for female genital mutilation remains high, especially among rural and less well educated groups, although it has been declining in recent years.
 Homosexuality is illegal; as of July 2020 it was no longer a capital offence, with the highest punishment being life imprisonment.

 A report published by Human Rights Watch in 2018 revealed that Sudan has made no meaningful attempts to provide accountability for past and current violations.
 The report documented human rights abuses against civilians in Darfur, southern Kordofan, and Blue Nile.
 During 2018, the National Intelligence and Security Service (NISS) used excessive force to disperse protests and detained dozens of activists and opposition members.
 Moreover, the Sudanese forces blocked United Nations-African Union Hybrid Operation and other international relief and aid agencies to access to displaced people and conflict-ridden areas in Darfur.

 Press freedom

 Under the government of Omar al-Bashir, Sudan's media outlets were given little freedom in their reporting.
 In 2014, Reporters Without Borders' freedom of the press rankings placed Sudan at 172th of 180 countries.

 International organisations in Sudan

-Several UN agents are operating in Sudan such as the World Food Program (WFP); the Food and Agriculture Organization of the United Nations (FAO); the United Nations Development Programme (UNDP); the United Nations Industrial Development Organization (UNIDO); the United Nations Children Fund (UNICEF); the United Nations High Commissioner for Refugees (UNHCR); the United Nations Mine Service (UNMAS), the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and the World Bank.
-Also present is the International Organisation for Migration (IOM).
+Several UN agents are operating in Sudan such as the World Food Programme (WFP); the Food and Agriculture Organization of the United Nations (FAO); the United Nations Development Programme (UNDP); the United Nations Industrial Development Organization (UNIDO); the United Nations Children Fund (UNICEF); the United Nations High Commissioner for Refugees (UNHCR); the United Nations Mine Service (UNMAS), the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and the World Bank.
+Also present is the International Organization for Migration (IOM).